-Cobra’s packaging barely hints that this dual-channel system is actually the CDR895D Drive HD model.
+Cobra’s packaging barely hints that this dual-channel system's name is the CDR895D Drive HD.
 But look for the box with the two cameras (front 1080p/160 degrees, rear 720p/130 degrees) behind the plastic window, and you’ll know you’ve got the right one.
-This probably is the right product for many users, thanks to its relatively low price and near 360-degree coverage, but you should check out all the top picks in our constantly updated dash cam roundup.
+And this probably is the right product for many users, thanks to its relatively low price and front/rear coverage.
+But you should check out all the top picks in our constantly updated dash cam roundup.

-The CDR895D’s controls and interface are top-notch.
+The CDR895D’s controls and interface are easy and obvious.
 Four unmarked buttons below the small 2-inch display vary contextually in their functions, which are nicely explained by on-screen icons.
-The whole deal is easy to learn, as well as easy to use.
-Our only caveat is to keep the adjustment hardware tight, and press the function/control buttons with a minimum of force.
+The interface is easy to learn, as well as easy to use.
+Our only caveat is to keep the mounting adjustment hardware tight, and press the function/control buttons with a minimum of force.
 A light touch is all that's required and a heavy hand will disturb the unit's orientation.

-Video from the CDR895D’s 1080p/160-degree front camera is excellent.
-Video from the 130 degree/720p rear camera is merely very good.
-Night video was on a par with the Thinkware F770’s, which is to say as good as it gets.
+Video from the CDR895D’s 1080p/160-degree front camera is quite good, though it lacks HDR.
+Video from the 130 degree/720p rear camera is merely good.
+Night video was on a par with the Thinkware F770’s, which is to say as good, but suffers in comparison to more recent cameras.
 Headlight flare was minimal, and details prominent.

-The CDR895D Drive HD is by far the cheapest dual-camera system we’re aware of, even when you add $50 for the option GPS mount (the Viofo A119’s is only $10).
-And the cool thing is, you don’t sacrifice video quality.
-Good deal.
+The CDR895D Drive HD is by far the cheapest dual-camera system we’re aware of, even when you add $50 for the optional GPS mount (the Viofo A119’s is only $10).
+If you're not looking for HDR or great night video, it's a deal.

 Cobra CDR 895 D Drive HD